Doridian/go-streamdeck/README.md

 Make sure your user is part of the `plugdev` group and reload the rules with `sudo udevadm control --reload-rules`.
 Unplug and replug the device and you should be good to go.

+## Credits

+This is a modified fork of https://github.com/muesli/streamdeck